-The Costs And Risks of Dipping Into Your 401k Before Retirement
+Know the Costs And Risks of Dipping Into Your 401k Before Retirement

 A House Down Payment

 This one seems to make sense on the surface as you are moving money from one investment to another — assuming home values rise while you own your home.
 But this really means you have two mortgages — one on the house, and another on your retirement.
-Worse case scenario, you might have to sell the house to fund your retirement.
+Worst-case scenario, you might have to sell the house to fund your retirement.

 A Child’s Wedding or Lifestyle Upgrades

 This is symptomatic of the live-for-today attitude towards money that is common in today's society.
 It makes zero sense to spend $20,000 of your retirement nest egg on a one-day event, new car or home remodel.
 You might make some great memories or enjoy your new cabinets, but the consequences will be considerable and lasting.

 You can borrow money to pay for college, but you can’t get a loan to fund your retirement.
 Work with your budding scholar to figure out some other way to pay for college.
 Yes, a college education is a great gift to your children — but so is retiring with enough money so that your kids never have to support you.
 If you must pay for their college, there are better ways to balance paying for your child's education and saving for retirement.

 Consequences of Dipping Into Your 401k

 Before you dip into your 401k, understand the real cost and risk of doing so.
 Withdrawing a significant chunk of cash from your account sets you back three ways.
 First, obviously, your nest egg is reduced.
 Second, you are missing out on all the compound interest those savings would be earning.
 That could be a substantial amount of money if you borrow a hefty sum for a couple of years.
 Third, some 401k plans don’t allow you to contribute until you repay any outstanding loans.
 This effectively puts your tax-deferred retirement savings strategy on hold.